chazzofalf/picascii/Readme.md

 It should generate the text file livs_favorite_text_drawing.txt (If it doesn't, please tell me, either I did something wrong or I in my excitement didn't explain things in this file properly.
 Nonetheless, I would need your input on this matter if something goes wrong.
 I would gladly receive your input if you have any suggestions or concerns. )
 16. Open livs_favorite_text_drawing.txt in a consistent Text editor that uses a proper monospaced font such as Microsoft Visual Studio Code (The zooming out instructions are written for Microsoft Visual Studio Code).
 You might not see desired results if you are using plain old Notepad or Word.
-Zoom out of the text by typing Ctrl+- until the screen does not respond to you zooming out any more.
+Zoom out of the text by typing Ctrl+- until the screen does not respond to you zooming out anymore.
-You should your image take shape on your screen.
+You should have your image take shape on your screen.
 You might have to scroll a little to see the entire work.
 But, you should see the gist of it.
 Neat.
 Right?
-Hit Ctrl+(NumPad 0) to get back to normal zoom and actually be able to read things again.
+Hit Ctrl+(NumPad 0) to get back to a normal zoom and be able to read things.

 ### MacOS

-1. Install Python 3.12 to your mac first navigating to https://www.python.org
+1. Install Python 3.12 to your Mac first navigating to https://www.python.org
 2. Hover on the Downloads Tab and click on Mac OS
 3. Select the Latest release (3.12.1 at the time of this writing)
 4. Scroll down to the bottom of the page where it says "Files"